PDH Academy is an approved training provider by the Tennessee Board for Licensing Contractors. Our approved courses are listed below.

 When will a residential contractor licensee need to start obtaining and reporting their RCE?

-- Contractors expiring in the year 2022, and thereafter, will be required to provide 8.0 of RCE hours at the time of renewal.
+Contractors expiring on or after January 31, 2022 will be required to provide 8.0 of RCE hours at the time of renewal.

 How many RCE hours will be required to meet the requirements for residential contractors to renew once it has been implemented after the phase-in period?